Amxn-2/Amxn-2.github.io/README.md

 3. **Harsh** - Programming Expert
    - Harsh is a skilled programmer with a deep understanding of various programming languages.
 His expertise in coding greatly contributes to the group's technical proficiency.

-4. **Tanmay** - Gold Business & Wealthy
+4. **Tanmay** - Entrepreneur Extraordinaire & Car Enthusiast
-   - Tanmay is involved in the gold business and has achieved significant wealth.
-His entrepreneurial spirit and financial knowledge bring a unique perspective to the group.
+   - Tanmay is a shrewd entrepreneur involved in the gold business, and his exceptional skills have made him very successful.
+He brings a wealth of knowledge and expertise to the group.
+Additionally, Tanmay      is a passionate car enthusiast, with a deep love for automobiles.
+His knowledge and enthusiasm for cars add an exciting dimension to our discussions and activities.

 5. **Yagyesh** - Advocate of Equality
    - Yagyesh actively advocates for equality and social justice within the group and the wider community.
 His efforts towards inclusivity contribute to a harmonious environment.